nexstephen/StarfieldEnhancedEdition/BUGLOG.md

 Resolution: Correctly set up the global variables in xEdit, linking them to the properties in the script, and remove unnecessary debug messages to ensure the initialization script checks the version correctly.

+ID: 00007
+Date: 2024-06-02
+Status: Open
+Severity: Minor
+Description: SEE_EconomyVariables.pex isn't running on game load so supply and demand fail to work.
+Resolution:
 -----------------------------------------------------------------------------------------------